 Here are some pricing examples from K2carpentry in Port Richey, Florida:

 - Chair rail installation: $4.50 per linear foot, including paint and materials

 - 5¼-inch baseboard installation: $4.75 per linear foot, including paint and materials

 - 5¼-inch primed finger-joint crown molding: $6 per linear foot, including paint and materials

 - Wainscoting in foyers or dining rooms: $20 per linear foot, including paint and materials

 - Shiplap, which is whitewashed or stained interior siding, for a feature wall: $30–$40 per linear foot for an average 9-foot ceiling.

-Some carpenters charge set rates for installing trim, particularly if this skill is one of many that the company offers.
-Yusnier Pardias in Homestead, Florida, doesn’t get a lot of requests for trim installation, but he offers quality service for it as needed.
-He finds it more practical to offer one set rate for the service as demonstrated below.
+Some carpenters charge flat rates for installing trim, particularly if this skill is one of many that the company offers.
+Yusnier Pardias in Homestead, Florida, finds it more practical to offer one set rate for the service as demonstrated below.
 These examples include a range of trim options, from crown molding to baseboards:

 - Average cost to install trim in a 10x10-foot bedroom: $500 for one window and one door, including labor, materials and paint.